Erebot/Plop/docs/src/Usage.rst

 This will add the logger to the list of loggers already known to Plop.
-If a logger had already been registered in Plop with the same "identity" (file/directory, class and method names), it will be replaced with the new one.
+If a logger had already been registered in Plop with the same "identity" (ie. the same namespace, class and method names), it will automatically be replaced with the new one.

 ..  seealso::